James DiMarzio,

 What does this mean?

-Our department is a service department dedicated to the functionality of our city's sewers, which in turns lends itself to the overall general health and well being of our citizens and to the industries to which we serve.
+Our department is a service department dedicated to the functionality of our city's sewers, which in turns lends itself to the overall general health and well being of our citizens and to the industries in which we serve.

 Under Ohio Revised Code Section Chapter 729, the department funding is collected solely through residents' monthly sewer rates.